-When comparing gas concentrations between years one and two, $CO_2$ was 3.8% in year one and 3.9% in year two so the winters were very similar.
-When comparing the two years, $O_2$ levels were actually higher in year one than they were in year two, 14.0% versus 13.1%.
-This was in spite of the fact that three greens were treated differently.
-Green #2 had been re-built and had much higher oxygen, while greens 7 and 16 had a passive ventilation system installed which increased oxygen contents.
+When comparing gas concentrations between years one and two, CO2 was 3.8% in year one and 3.9% in year two so the winters were very similar and were not the reason for reported differences.
+When comparing the two years, O2 levels were actually higher in year one than they were in year two, 14.0% versus 13.1%.
+This was in spite of three greens being treated differently.
+Green #2 had been re-built and had much higher oxygen, whereas, greens 7 and 16 had the passive ventilation system installed which increased oxygen contents.